ddnexus/pagy/docs/resources/javascript.md

 ---

-!!!warning The helpers and paginators named `*_js` require Pagy JavaScript support.
+!!!warning The helpers and paginators named `*_js` require JavaScript support.

 Simply add the appropriate file(s) and statements as outlined below.
 !!!